 There’s a huge wealth of data that says employees who can easily contribute to in-house discussions will be better motivated and engaged and this, in turn, leads to a better employer/employee relationship.

 “Listening to your employees will keep you honest.
 Everybody at work needs to be heard – whatever their contractual relationship is.
 If you don’t listen to them, you’re walking into a potential minefield and reputational risk today is the real killer for organisations.”

 Do Try This: Don’t discount the digital stuff.
-Check out the huge range of internal communication platform options and see whether one fits your business model and delivery needs.
+Check out internal communication platform options and see whether one fits your business model and delivery needs.

 Like its marketing brother, internal communication is traditionally tricky when it comes to measuring impact on the bottom line.
 But the simplicity of finding trends and measuring online success through analytics is improving things.
-Measuring internal communication is no longer a hit and miss affair.
+Internal communication metrics are no longer a hit and miss affair.
 In fact, with the right tools to hand, it’s become more of an exact science.

 Oddly, one of the most valuable roles an internal communication team can play is to restrict information flow.
-In fact, when you’re writing your internal communication definition, never forget that less is more.
-Releasing an endless flood of major announcements or launching too many engagement campaigns can be confusing and lead to a lack of action or response from your audience..
+Releasing an endless flood of significant announcements or launching too many engagement campaigns can be confusing and lead to a lack of action or response from your audience.
+When writing your internal communication definition, never forget that less is more.

 It’s vital to control who is sending information, how much is being sent, and how often it is being issued.
 With their helicopter view of the company, the internal communication department should be able to help the various directorates plan the best time to release their news.
 Effective communication in the workplace is strongly dependent on the amount of information sent out, as well as the quality of the messaging.